ChrisBuilds/terminaltexteffects/README.md

 ## 0.4.0

 ### New Features
- * Cycle effect.
-Characters cycle through a list of symbols before landing on the correct symbol.
  * Waves effect.
 A wave animation is played over the characters.
 Wave colors and final colors are configurable.
  * Blackhole effect.
 Characters spawn scattered as a field of stars.
 A blackhole forms and consumes the stars then explodes the characters across the screen.
 Characters then 'cool' and ease into position.